WebAssembly/stack-switching/proposals/tasks/Explainer.md

   }
 }
 ```
+>The expression `generator resume next` is new syntax to resume a fiber with an
+>identified event (in this case `next`); the value returned by the expression is
+>the event signaled by the resumed fiber when it suspends.

-In WebAssembly, this takes the form:
+In WebAssembly, the `addAllElements` function takes the form:
 ```
 (func $addAllElements (param $count i32) (param $els i32) (result i32) (local $generator $generator)